eurostat/statistics-coded/README.md

 **About**

-The code source files provided herein can be used to (re)produce some of the statistical results presented in _Eurostat_ [**Stastistics Explained**](https://ec.europa.eu/eurostat/statistics-explained/index.php/Main_Page) articles.
+The code source files provided herein can be used to (re)produce some of the statistical results presented in _Eurostat_ [**Statistics Explained**](https://ec.europa.eu/eurostat/statistics-explained/index.php/Main_Page) articles.
 For some articles, the published figures can be directly generated using the open data disseminated on _Eurostat_ online database by running the available interactive computing notebooks.

 <table align="center">
     <tr> <td align="left"><i>contributors</i></td>